mebusy/notes/dev_notes/LinearAlgebra_Netshell.md

 A has n (positive) singular values. | A has r < n singular values.

-    Each line of the singular column can be made quantitative using r.
+    Each line of the singular column can be made quantitative using row.